 - Chair for legal history and comparative law.

+5.2.
+Centers for Judicial and Prosecutorial Training

 There are two Centers for Judicial and Prosecutorial Training in B&H; located in Sarajevo and Banja Luka.
 The object of the Centers is to ensure, under the supervision of the High Judicial and Prosecutorial Council of Bosnia and Herzegovina, that training programs for judges and prosecutors are designed and implemented in light of the main requirements established for the exercise of judicial and prosecutorial duties, such as competence and impartiality.
 Education provided by both centers follows the principles of life-long learning as well.
 Both centers provide education for judges and prosecutors and they are not obliged to educate other professionals, although they can provide certain forms of education for others as well.
 Annual minimum of education for judges and prosecutors is determined by High Judicial and Prosecutorial Council of Bosnia and Herzegovina.
 Centers issue certificates regarding the fulfillment of annual minimum of education for judges and prosecutors.

+The most important libraries of the country faced a terrible fate during the war, when they were subject to awful pyres aimed at their intentional destruction.
 In June 1992, the National and University Library of Bosnia and Herzegovina was one of the first buildings attacked with shells and fire which, as a result, brought devastation to our national and cultural heritage, our history and literacy.

 Ceremonious opening of the new building of Gazi Husrev Bey’s Library took place on January 15, 2014.
-Building of a completely new University Library of the University in Sarajevo is planed.
-At the same time, National Museum of Bosnia and Herzegovina, which had been founded in 1888, was closed in 2012 due political reasons which caused lack of financing in past twenty years.
+Building of a completely new University Library of the University in Sarajevo is planned.
+At the same time, National Museum of Bosnia and Herzegovina, which had been founded in 1888, was temporarily closed in 2012 due political reasons which caused lack of financing in past years.
 Same destiny threatens six institutions of culture more, among which is National and University Library of B&H as well.
 Now one could say that vital cultural institutions have been dealing with difficulties over decades.

 The application of COBISS (Co-operative Online Bibliographic System & Services) is among the efforts launched to support the B&H information and library system.
 This system is developed and owned by the Institute of Information Science Maribor, Slovenia, and is used by various libraries in the region.
 In case you would like to get an online introduction to the B&H libraries which are in this system as well as their collections, please visit the virtual library of B&H.

-This article devotes more detailed information to specialized law libraries such as the Library of the Law Faculty in Sarajevo, which is the largest law library in the country and the third largest library in the country, counting all other libraries (e.g. public, university, special, etc.), and the Library of the Center for Human Rights of University in Sarajevo.
+One can usually find law libraries or archives as a part of some courts.
+These mostly offer case materials and laws, commentaries and other sources needed to their primary users: legal practitioners.
+This article devotes more detailed information to specialized law libraries such as the Library of the Law Faculty in Sarajevo, which is the largest law library in the country and the third largest library in the country, counting all other libraries (e.g., public, university, special, etc.).
+Beside it, especially for researchers and postgraduate students very important used to be the Library of the Center for Human Rights of University in Sarajevo.

+The Library of the Law Faculty in Sarajevo was founded as an integral part of the Law Faculty in 1946.
 All collections were saved from wartime destruction.
-Thanks to this lucky twist of fate, some very valuable publications were saved such as some laws enforced during the period of the Austro-Hungarian Monarchy, and the Kingdom of the Serbs, Croats and Slovenes.
-Even text books from these periods have been preserved and stored there.
-The library’s collection counts about 255,000 units of monograph and periodical publications.
+Thanks to this lucky twist of fate, some very valuable publications were saved such as some laws enforced during the period of the Austro-Hungarian Monarchy, and the Kingdom of the Serbs, Croats, and Slovenes.
+Even textbooks from these periods have been preserved and stored there.
+The library’s collection counts about 272.077 units of monograph and periodical publications.
 In 2006, the library introduced the previously mentioned system—COBISS—rendering information on its collection available online.

+In 2012, another collection was established at the same Faculty.
+This collection, named IRZ-Reading room, is organized and supported by the German Foundation for International Legal Cooperation (Deutsche Stiftung fur internationale rechtliche Zusammenarbeit – IRZ) with the main aim to provide support to students of study program in German law (Begleit Studium Deutches Recht), but it is at the disposal of others affiliated with the Faculty as well.
 Soon after the war, the Library of the Law Faculty in Sarajevo did its best to reestablish old national and international contacts and to establish new ones, mainly regarding interlibrary loan and exchange.
 The number of institutions with which Library has this cooperation, mainly interlibrary exchange, is constantly growing.

 6. Publishers in B&H

 One would argue that experience in many other fields shows that building anything integral in B&H, due to the political situation, constant disputes about different issues and complex system is not possible.
-But, on the other hand having a clear vision of what is needed, accompanied with will and professionalism could make everything possible.
+But, on the other hand, having a clear vision of what is needed, accompanied with will and professionalism could make everything possible.